 How do we use your data?

-We only use your data for the purposes dealing with your enquiries and / or for providing you with legal services (legal advice, assistance and where appropriate, representation) and for purposes directly associated with those services (i.e. providing information to quality auditors; the Legal Aid Agency etc.).
+We only use your data for the purposes of providing you with legal advice, assistance and where appropriate, representation and for reasons directly associated with those services (i.e. providing information to quality auditors; the Legal Aid Agency etc.).

-We may use your data to notify you of our other services but only where we have your consent to do so or the law allows us to contact you without consent.
+We may use your data to notify you of our other services but only where we have your consent to do so.

 How do we protect your data?